 I wanted to post a link to this episode because this was the first episode of Code Switch that I could link directly.
 The first episode that had a specific page that I could find and link to with the content that I heard on the air present on the page.
 It was a nice change that I hope they keep up with.
 It’s hard to share insights like you get from podcasts like this if there isn’t a location on the internet to send people to so that they can hear that specific thing you are talking about.
 In this case, redlining.
 Forcing people into poverty for the sake of having poor people to look down on, to take advantage of.
 This structural racism and economic stratification?
 This bullshit has to stop, and it should have stopped a hundred years ago.

 I had a few objections to this episode of Inquiring Minds.
-I think all of this ties back to the episode that aired right before the election last November, the episode where the hosts and journalists being interviewed just assume that Hillary Clinton would win the election, that Trump voters were some crazy fringe of American society that just wanted to be heard?
+All of this ties back to the episode that aired right before the election last November, the episode where the hosts and journalists being interviewed just assumed that Hillary Clinton would win the election, that Trump voters were some crazy fringe of American society that just wanted to be heard?
 Yeah, that one.
 In this one they just assume that the internet trolls that pushed the Orange Hate-Monkey (OHM) onto the GOP stage and then laughed themselves all the way to the foreign-intervention inquest hearing, had a larger point they wanted to make other than to prove that Misguided Appallingly Gullible Americans (#MAGA) would believe anything they read on the internet.
-I’m sure those same trolls are still laughing after this episode,
+I’m sure those same trolls are still laughing after this episode.

 OK.
-Here’s the problem with your guests take on polarization in the form of the sitting president.
+Here’s the problem with the guest’s take on polarization in the form of the sitting president.
 Setting aside the ingroup/outgroup bias that I have towards conservatives whom I consider barely capable of thought on a pretty regular basis considering who they allow to lead their party; I would say “since Reagan” but it’s actually been since Nixon, Republicans and conservatives are in love with money politics.
 It’s bad on the Democratic left as well, because that is the name of the game in this day and age, and that name is corruption.
 But their leaders don’t even pretend to disguise that they are doing the bidding of their funders.
 Trickle-down is a completely bankrupt theory of economics, but they still propose giving tax cuts to the wealthy because the wealthy don’t want to pay taxes.
 It certainly isn’t for the reasons that they pretend because it’s been demonstrated that money just pools in the wealthy people’s hands when you let wealthy people keep more money.

 But I’m getting sidetracked into the bankrupt ideas.
 The problem with their leaders is that they get more and more corrupt.
 Nixon authorized a little B&E but that’s child’s play next to Reagan who bribed the Iranians or Bush the first who ran the CIA or the second that lied us into war in Iraq.
 And all of them ALL OF THEM pale beside the criminal, the huckster, the complete fraud that is Donald J. Trump.
 His connections to the Russian mafia go so deep you will need a rectal exam to figure out where they end.
 The election tampering was nothing compared to his dirty money ties to them that are just now coming to light and this is the guy they chose as their leader?